Core Yoga FAQs

 Who is Tony Sanchez?

-Are the Core series as effective as the Bikram series and can I practice it?
+Are the Core series as effective as the Bikram series and can I practice them?

 The Core, Hot Core Flow and the Bikram series are based on the Bishnu Ghosh yoga system, but focus on different aspects.